 LISTEN TO THIS BLOG POST:

-In the age of constant notifications, motivational hacks, and productivity culture, boredom has been cast as a villain, something to escape at all costs.
+In the age of constant notifications, motivational hacks and our productivity culture, boredom has been cast as a villain, something to avoid at all costs.

-What if Strategic Boredom is actually an untapped superpower in your personal and professional life?
+What if Strategic Boredom is actually an untapped superpower you can use in your personal and professional life?

 What is Strategic Boredom?